 - Baggage screening at the international terminal was upgraded but inline baggage screening was not initially introduced at the domestic terminal, leaving departing domestic passengers to get their baggage screened before check-in.

 - Other common complaints about the airport include poor design of the international terminals, rude staff, dirty toilets, inefficient immigration, slow-moving security checkpoints, delayed baggage collection, and the use of buses to transport passengers from the aircraft to airport terminals instead of aerobridges.

-- Boarding calls stopped being made in the domestic terminal from May 1, 2017, to reduce noise pollution, and passengers must rely on screens for departure information.
+- Boarding calls ceased being made in the domestic terminal from May 1, 2017, to reduce noise pollution, and passengers must rely on screens for departure information.

 - Luggage can be stored at the "Left Luggage Facility" situated between the domestic and international terminals.
 The cost is 100 rupees per 24 hours.
 The maximum storage time is one week.